inma-no/advertsspec/specification.md

 Many ads today is only a single image adapted i height/width to different formats (mobile and tablet).

 As of 26th of August the image banners(PNG/JPEG/GIF) will be produced to fill the whole width and height in portrait, while they will be centered in landscape without scaling.
-The format size is based on iPhone and iPad.

-* Mobile: 310*225 maks 50 kb
-* Tablet + Desktop: 758*225 maks 100 kb